 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.

 You can use any kind of light tasting oil in place of grape seed.
-Organic canola, sunflower, safflower, even coconut would be fine.
+Sunflower, safflower, even coconut would be fine.
 Coconut oil would make them a little more dense.